Faial Island: Development of Horta as a transatlantic waypoint (1700s - mid 1900s)

-In 1876 work started on the construction of a dock in the protected harbor of Horta.
+In 1876, work started on the construction of a dock in the protected harbor of Horta.
 As time progressed, Faial's importance expanded through this dock, as a waypoint to trans-Atlantic traffic.
-Charles William Dabney, the American entrepreneur (1794–1871), was responsible for the growth of the industry of the islands with whaling, wine, and orange exports predominating.
+Charles William Dabney, the American entrepreneur (1794–1871), was responsible for the growth of the industry of the islands, with whaling, wine, and orange exports predominating.

 A philanthropic figure, Dabney was responsible for cultivating the economy of the island and supporting its population, aiding agriculture, and generating markets abroad for their goods.
 As well as owning the Fayal shipping line, he was US consul for the Azores 1826–1871; one of the three Dabneys who for many years held the post of American consul for the Azores.
 The growth of industry and trans-Atlantic sail traffic also expanded Horta's importance, as a safe harbor and coal storage base.
 In 1919, the first airplane to cross the Atlantic stopped at Horta.
 Horta's exceptional situation also led to Pan American establishing a Clipper base there.

 Similarly, British, American, French, German, and Italian intercontinental submarine cable stations were based in Horta.
 During World War Two, Horta was also an important naval base, giving shelter to some of the Allied ships that took part in the Normandy invasion.
 Historical and local accounts indicate that Horta housed British, German, and American telegraph staff working nearby or in close proximity to each other.
 According to local Hortense residents, the British and German telecommunications officers often socialized together, playing tennis, attending celebrations, and participating in lively gatherings.

 The British Europe & Azores Telegraph Company, the German Deutsch-Atlantische Telegraphengesellschaft (DAT), and the American Commercial Cable Company all operated in Horta, with their offices housed in the same building known as Trinity House.
 The German community in Horta had an active social, cultural, and sports calendar, hosting regular gatherings and parties at their homes, including receptions for visiting compatriots.
 These events often took place in the gardens of the German Colony, a residential neighbourhood built to house DAT technicians.
 The colony featured leisure and sports facilities, such as a tennis court and lawn, which were likely venues for social interaction among the international telegraph operators.

 Migration to the United States (1950s - 1970s)

-The island, dependent on whaling and agriculture, remained prosperous until the eruption of Capelinhos volcano in 1957.
+The island, dependent on whaling and agriculture, remained prosperous until the eruption of the Capelinhos volcano in 1957.
 Communities of the northern and western coasts were harshly affected by the eruption, as agricultural lands were untillable and covered with sand and ash.
-This led to the migration of 4,000 people to the United States, spearheaded by members of the Portuguese diaspora in New England and Massachusetts Senator John F. Kennedy.
+This led to the migration of 4,000 people to the United States, spearheaded by members of the Portuguese diaspora in New England and Massachusetts.
 In addition, whaling, as a viable commercial enterprise, was slowly curtailed with innovations in the chemical sector and the influence of animal-rights groups.